grantjenks/free-python-games/README.rst

 Simon Says
 ..........

 Simon Says -- classic memory puzzle game.
+Click the screen to start.
+Watch the pattern and then click the tiles in the same order.
+Each time you get the sequence right the pattern gets one step longer.

 .. image:: http://www.grantjenks.com/docs/freegames/_static/simonsays.gif
    :alt: Simonsays Free Python Game